 B.S. in Physical Education, Grace College; M.A. in Physical Education, Kent State University; Ed.D. in Sport Sociology, The University of Alabama

-Dr. Darrell Johnson is the Director of the Sport Management Program and is the Facility Coordinator for the Gordon Student Recreation Center.
-He is an active member in many professional organizations including AAHPERD, HASPE, AAPAR, IAHPERD, and NASSM.
-He has presented at numerous State and National Conventions and Meetings on different sport management and physical education topics.
-Dr. Johnson is very active in major sports events by volunteering himself and encouraging his students to also be involved.
-Some of his recent experiences include the 2012 Super Bowl, the 2011 Big Ten Football Championship, the 2012 PGA Senior Championship, and the USGA Senior Open.
-He regularly leads a group of students on a one-week trip to Atlanta, Georgia to study African-American culture and the rich history of African-American atheletes.
-As a student, he played on the Lancer's baseball team and currently holds the record for the most wins in a career and the most wins in a season.
+Darrell Johnson is the director of the Sport Management Program.
+He is an active member in many professional organizations, including AAHPERD, NASPE, AAPAR, IAHPERD and NASSM.
+He has presented at numerous state and national conventions and meetings on different sport management and physical education topics.
+Johnson is active in major sports events by volunteering, and he encourages his students to also be involved.
+Some of his recent experiences include the 2013 President’s Cup, the 2012 Super Bowl, the 2011 Big 10 Football Championship, the 2012 PGA Senior Championship and the USGA Senior Open.
+He regularly leads a group of students on a one-week trip to Atlanta, Georgia to study African-American culture and the rich history of African-American athletes.
+As a student, he was a pitcher on the Lancer's baseball team and currently holds the record for the most wins in a career and the most wins in a season.
 In 2009, he was inducted into the Grace College Athletic Hall of Fame.

 Some of the positions you can obtain:

-Responsible for the team's finances, as well as overseeing the other departments within the organization such as marketing, public relations, accounting, ticket sales, advertising, sponsorship, and community relations.
-A sports executive also works to establish long-term contracts and develop support within the communities where the team plays.
+Responsible for the team's finances as well as overseeing the other departments within the organization such as marketing, public relations, accounting, ticket sales, advertising, sponsorship and community relations.
+A sports executive also works to establish long-term contracts and develops support within the communities where the team plays.

-Manage a store in the retail environment being responsible for the output of merchandising, marketing, logistics, store operations, and IT.
+Manage a store in the retail environment.
+Responsible for the output of merchandising, marketing, logistics, store operations and IT.
 Partner with organizations outside your own to generate business and make a profit.